Inside the 1934 La Quinta ballroom with chairs set up for a lecture

 Location

-Please park on the south side of the property, following the signs to the front lawn entrance.
+Please park on the south side of the property, following the signs to the La Quinta portal.